chipsalliance/firrtl-spec/abi.md

 enums are passive FIRRTL types, so any valid variant payload will lower to a verilog type.
 An enum with empty or 0-bit payloads for all variants will lower to a Verilog enum with tags for each FIRRTL enum tag value.
-A FIRRTL enum with at least one payload will lower to a struct containing a tag field which is a Verilog enum
+A FIRRTL enum with at least one payload will lower to a packed struct containing a tag field which is a Verilog enum, as well as a data field containing a packed union of the padded types of the payloads.
+A padded payload is a packed struct with the payload as the first field and a packed bit vector as a second field.
+The padding for each payload is set to ensure all padded payloads have the same bit width as required by Verilog packed unions.

 # Versioning Scheme of this Document